 - You are notified by your hosting company.

 - You are notified by your malware detection software.

 Pay attention to these key indicators.
 Every minute counts, and the sooner you remedy the problem, the less likely you are to lose your visitors’ trust.

 What should I do about malware detection?

 There are various routes to take once you detect malware.
 Personally, I don’t recommend attempting to remove it manually.
 This is an attack instigated by a self-propagating computer program known as a bot.
 I don’t know about you, but I’ve never been able to keep up with the speed of a computer program in action.

-GoDaddy offers a comprehensive malware solution called Express Malware Removal.
-In addition to malware removal, you also get continued protection with an unlimited, guaranteed malware removal feature at no extra cost.
+GoDaddy offers a comprehensive solution called Website Security.
+In addition to malware removal, you also get continued protection with extensive malware removal features at no extra cost.
 It’s a simple setup, and their security experts know how to deal with an infection.
 Even better?
 You get a Web Application Firewall (WAF) to help protect your site from future attacks.